MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-shared-queries.md

 To generate a link that opens your query directly in the advanced hunting query editor, finalize your query and select **Share link**.

 ## Access queries in the GitHub repository
-Microsoft security researchers regularly share advanced hunting queries in a [designated public repository on GitHub](https://aka.ms/hunting-queries).
-This repository is open to contributions.
+Microsoft security researchers regularly share advanced hunting queries in a [designated public repository on GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/Microsoft%20365%20Defender).
+Contributions to this repository are reviewed before getting published.
 To contribute, [join GitHub for free](https://github.com/).

+You can easily find these queries in the **Community queries** dropdown as well.

 >[!tip]
 >Microsoft security researchers also provide advanced hunting queries that you can use to locate activities and indicators associated with emerging threats.
 These queries are provided as part of the [threat analytics](/windows/security/threat-protection/microsoft-defender-atp/threat-analytics) reports in Microsoft 365 Defender.